zzhangjii/learning-library/ApplicationIntegration-labguide.md

     appears:

-    - Enable tracing: Click the check box to On
+    - Enable tracing: Click the check box to *On*

-    - Include payload: Click the check box to On:
+    - Include payload: Click the check box to *On*
     - Enable tracing: Click the check box to *On*

       ![](./media/image38.png)